lmx0125/LCNET/README.md

 # Usage

-A lib can make net connection easier!
+A lib can make net connection easier!<br>
 (just support on Windows now)

 ## Build